apboobalan/the_little_alchemist/lib/the_little_alchemist/the_little_alchemist_book/gbaa_defguard.md

 We have seen using guard clauses in functions.
-To improve readability we have `defgaurd`
+To improve readability we have `defguard`
 ```elixir
 defmodule Playground do